wagtail-nest/wagtail-bakery/README.md

 manage.py build
 ```

-If you want to check how your static website will look like, use the `buildserver` after you have build your static files once.
+If you want to check how your static website will look like, use the `buildserver` command after you have build your static files once.

 ```
 manage.py buildserver